linsnotes/linsnotes.github.io/_posts/2025/2025-04-11-msmtp-with-gmail-oauth2-on-raspberry-pi-or-ubuntu.md

 ---

 # msmtp with Gmail OAuth 2.0 on Raspberry Pi (or Ubuntu)
-*(Note: OAuth 2.0 is now required for msmtp to work with Gmail because traditional password authentication is no longer supported.)*
+*(Note: OAuth 2.0 is now required for msmtp to work with Gmail because Google no longer supports simple password authentication.)*

-This guide explains how to set up msmtp (a lightweight SMTP client) so it can send mail via Gmail using OAuth 2.0 instead of a static password.
-You will create a Google Cloud project, enable and configure the Gmail API (which now requires OAuth 2.0), install system packages and Python libraries, configure msmtp as your system sendmail, and set up two Python scripts (one to perform the initial authorization and one to provide a fresh access token on demand).
+This guide explains how to set up msmtp—a lightweight SMTP client—to send mail via Gmail using OAuth 2.0 (XOAUTH2) instead of static passwords.
+You will create a Google Cloud project, configure OAuth 2.0 (without needing to enable the Gmail API), install required software, set up msmtp as your system sendmail, and deploy two Python scripts for authorization and token refreshing.

 ---